Personal and environmental factors encouraging or preventing healthy lifestyle behaviours among Persian couples: a phenomenological investigation.

 Restricted to Middlesex University staff only

 |Notes on copyright:||Post-refereed version, embargoed according to Publishers requirements till 2013.|

-|Deposited On:||21 Feb 2011 10:18|
+|Date Deposited:||21 Feb 2011 10:18|